myforkrepos/PWM-Intro/README.md

 # Next Tutorial
 1. [SBUS Introduction](https://github.com/bolderflight/SBUS-Intro): Learn about one of the newest, coolest methods of commanding servos, SBUS!
+2. [Reading SBUS](https://github.com/bolderflight/Reading-SBUS): Gain experience reading SBUS packets!
-2. [SBUS to PWM Converter](https://github.com/bolderflight/SBUS-to-PWM): Use your knowledge of PWM and SBUS to create your own SBUS to PWM converter!
+3. [SBUS to PWM Converter](https://github.com/bolderflight/SBUS-to-PWM): Use your knowledge of PWM and SBUS to create your own SBUS to PWM converter!